A likelihood-based approach for cure regression models

 \subsection{Estimation procedure}

 We applied the estimation scheme described in Section \ref{sec:est} to the simulated data with $S_C$ estimated using a Cox model in which both covariates, $X_{(1)}$ and $X_{(2)}$, appear as predictors.
 Table \ref{tab:res} displays the average bias and standard error of estimates over simulation replicates.
 While the bias can be somewhat large when $n=100$, this vanishes as the sample size increases.
 Similarly, the standard errors also decrease with the sample size.
-As we might expect, the estimates generally disimprove when the censoring proportion increases.
-Furthermore, the results do not change appreciably when $\nu$ is varied (i.e., the approach is not sensitive to the form of $S_{T_0}$), while the standard errors decrease a little when $\pi_m$ is increased.
-Table \ref{tab:rescov} shows the empirical coverage for 95\% confidence intervals constructed using bootstrapping with 399 replicates; we find that the empirical coverage is close to the nominal level.
+Furthermore, the results do not change appreciably when $\nu$ is varied (i.e., the approach is not sensitive to the form of $S_{T_0}$).

 By way of comparison, we also applied the EM approach of \citet{pengdear:2000} and \citet{syetal:2000} which has been implemented in the \texttt{smcure} \citep{chaoetal:2012} package in \texttt{R} \citep{R:2018}.
-In contrast to our scheme, $S_{T_0}$ must be estimated rather than $S_C$.
+In contrast to our scheme, $S_{T_0}$, rather than $S_C$, must be estimated.
 Thus, $S_{T_0}$ was estimated using a Cox model in which both covariates, $X_{(1)}$ and $X_{(2)}$, appear as predictors.
-The results, shown in Table \ref{tab:ressmcure}, are broadly similar to those in Table \ref{tab:res}, albeit the \texttt{smcure} estimates are generally more efficient.
-This was expected since the \texttt{smcure} estimates take into account the model imposed to $S_{T_0}$, while our assumption is fully nonparametric in that respect.
-An important difference is the fact that, when $S_{T_0}$ does not have the proportional hazards property (i.e., when $\nu=2$), we see bias in the \texttt{smcure} estimates which does not disappear with increasing sample size.
-In particular, the bias manifests through $\hat\theta_{(0)}$ and $\hat\theta_{(2)}$; interestingly, $\hat\theta_{(1)}$ is unaffected (i.e., the coefficient of $X_{(1)}$, the covariate which only enters the cure component).
+The results, also shown in Table \ref{tab:res}, are similar to those of our proposal when $\nu=0$.
+However, when $\nu = 2$ (i.e., $S_{T_0}$ does not have the proportional hazards property), we see bias in the \texttt{smcure} estimates which does not disappear with increasing sample size.
+In particular, the bias manifests through $\widehat\theta_{(0)}$ and $\widehat\theta_{(2)}$; interestingly, $\widehat\theta_{(1)}$ is unaffected (i.e., the coefficient of $X_{(1)}$, the covariate which only enters the cure component).